natcap/invest.users-guide/source/getting_started.rst

 Several regular training workshops on InVEST may be offered annually, subject to funding and demand.
 Information on these trainings will be announced on the support page and can be found at the `Natural Capital Project website <http://www.naturalcapitalproject.org>`_.
 This site is also a good source of general information on InVEST and other activities of the Natural Capital Project.

-For other issues please contact the software team lead directly at `richsharp@stanford.edu <mailto:richsharp@stanford>`_.

 Model run checklist
 ===================